Operatiën en Inlichtingen

 Allied Clandestine Committee (ACC)

-and eventually to Allied Coordination Committee (also ACC).
+and eventually to Allied Coordination Committee (also abbreviated to ACC).

 In 1961, the first attempts were made to merge the activities